-English for Academic Purposes (EAP) courses are required for some new international students and encouraged for all who are unfamiliar with the conventions of American academic writing.
-Students who come to GW with qualifying test scores may be exempt from the EAP course requirements.
+Taking an English for Academic Purposes (EAP) course is required for some new international students and encouraged for other international students who are unfamiliar with the conventions of academic writing in U.S. higher education.

-- Regardless of TOEFL score, international students who are not familiar with academic writing in the United States are also encouraged to register for EAP 1015 in order to build up their skills before taking UW 1020.
+- Even if not required, international students who are not familiar with academic writing in the United States are also encouraged to register for EAP 1015 in order to develop their skills before taking UW 1020.

-- Upon the successful completion of EAP 1015, students will go on to take University Writing 1020 and two Writing in the Disciplines (WID) courses to fulfill GW’s literacy requirement.
+- Students need to earn a C- or higher to successfully complete EAP 1015; then after completing EAP 1015, students will go on to take University Writing (UW) 1020 and two Writing in the Disciplines (WID) courses to fulfill GW's general education requirement.

-- Undergraduate EAP courses are credit-bearing courses and count toward a degree.
+- Undergraduate EAP courses are credit-bearing and count towards a degree.

 Please contact Professor Siczek with questions about undergraduate EAP courses.

-Graduate EAP courses are credit-bearing courses and count toward your general GPA.
-However, in most cases, they do not count toward the credit requirements for your degree.
-Check your school for their specific policies.
+- Graduate EAP courses are credit-bearing and grades are indicated on students’ academic transcripts.
+In most cases, however, EAP does not count towards the credit requirements or GPA for students’ degree program.
+Check with your school for their specific policies.

 Please contact Professor Dolgova with questions about graduate EAP courses.